yahya-tamur/complex-gifs/README.md

 My biggest problem with that one was that it was hard to see what the point was with just a folder of images and some code.
-I decided to make this version after realizing that I could put animated gifs in a tex document if I compiled it to hmtl with htlatex instead of to pdf.
+I decided to make this version after realizing that I could put animated gifs in a tex document if I compiled it to html with htlatex instead of to pdf.
 This also had the advantage of being easier to share, especially when hosted on github pages.

-This version also adds the stereographic projection images, domain coloring images to introduce the idea more gradually and more visually.
+This version also adds the stereographic projection, and the domain coloring for introducing the idea more gradually and more visually.
 It's multi-threaded.
-It also contains all the code for the images in the document, and makes it easier to add more with a nice api.
+It contains the code for all the images in the document, and makes it easier to add more with a nice api.

 gif is an interesting file format for this purpose.